drwwoob/McDoner/docs/updates.md

 ## uncoming version 0.0.5

+- changing the order of the element showing in the page (originally based on types, now with draw_order)
 - the feature bar for all ImGui Window (color-changing, transparency)
+- changing the data structure for pages that the draw object for spirits and textboxs will be merge into page items
+- able to create link for items
 - able to unlink spirit
-- able to create link for items

 ## version 0.0.4